Parton Decomposition of Nucleon Spin and Momentum: Gluons from Dressed Quarks

-Here we investigate the parton decomposition of nucleon $J$ directly from the leading-twist unpolarized generalized parton distributions (GPDs) as formulated by Ji~\cite{Ji:1996ek,Ji:1996nm}.
 The GPDs are of broader interest~\cite{Diehl:2003ny} because they contain information on imagining of hadrons~\cite{Burkardt:2002hr}, their mass decomposition~\cite{Lorce:2018egm,Hatta:2018sqd}, and cross sections for hard exclusive reactions~\cite{Ji:1996nm,Radyushkin:1997ki} that can be measured at facilities such as Jefferson Lab and an Electron Ion Collider.
 The lowest Mellin moments of hadron GPDs at $Q^2=0$ relate to static properties such as the electric charge, magnetic moment, axial charge, and quark spin $S_{\rm q}$.
 More generally, the parton shares of total angular momentum of hadrons is obtainable through the $Q$ dependence of the second Melin moments of GPDs.
 A Nambu-Jona-Lasinio model approach to GPDs has investigated the sharing of orbital angular momentum and intrinsic spin between the nucleon's valence u- and d-quarks~\cite{Freese:2020mcx}, however the gluon contribution at the intrinsic model scale was not accessible in that format.
 Recently the light-front Hamiltonian diagonalization method has been extended to address the parton decomposition of nucleon spin while including an explicit one-gluon Fock space component~\cite{Xu:2022abw}.

-We obtain the parton decomposition of the proton $J$ from the Dyson-Schwinger equation approach (DSE) to the second Mellin moments of quark and gluon GPDs.
-In ladder-rainbow (RL) truncation an infinite subset of gluon emission and absorption processes is included; the quark dressing mechanism, so strong because of dynamical chiral symmetry breaking, is found to generate most of the gluon $J_{\rm g}$ and $\langle x \rangle_{\rm g}$ at the model scale.